european-summer-of-code/esoc2025/README.md

 * Hub: German Center for Open Source AI
 * Sponsor: Electrolux
 * T&C: pro-rated stipend disbursed by German Center of Open Source AI.

-# 2025 Project list - applications closed

-**Previous projects are listed below for reference.**

-**Please do not apply - these stipends no longer accept applications.**

-For open source projects:

-* you are, of course, invited to contribute to any open source project at any time!
-* other opportunities may be available with the respective open source project directly, e.g., mentoring.

-## Applied projects

 ### **open source AI for drug discovery**